SteakTheStake/Bonemeal-nextjs/replit.md

 - **2025-01-12**: Resolved all TypeScript type issues and LSP diagnostics
 - **2025-01-12**: Successfully tested all core functionality - projects, uploads, conversions working
 - **2025-01-12**: Maintained mid-tone earthy theme with glassmorphism and organic textures throughout
+- **2025-01-17**: Transformed into comprehensive texture automation suite with Studio interface
+- **2025-01-17**: Added visual texture editor with real-time preview and adjustment controls
+- **2025-01-17**: Implemented AI texture generation with style presets and custom prompts
+- **2025-01-17**: Created template library with pre-configured texture templates and material presets
+- **2025-01-17**: Built batch processing pipeline for handling multiple texture files simultaneously
+- **2025-01-17**: Added project dashboard with visual grid, kanban view, and comprehensive stats
+- **2025-01-17**: Integrated all features into unified Studio interface with tabbed navigation

 The architecture prioritizes developer experience with TypeScript throughout, modern tooling, and clear separation of concerns while maintaining performance for image processing operations.